Paying for diagnostic testing

 - Diagnostic tests are the tests and scans used to diagnose a medical condition.

-- Diagnostic tests include pathology tests and imaging or scans.
+- Diagnostic tests include pathology tests and diagnostic imaging such as scans.

-- Medicare covers the costs of most pathology tests.
+- Medicare covers the cost of most pathology tests.

-- Medicare also covers some or all the cost of many diagnostic images and scans.
+- Medicare also covers some or all of the cost of many diagnostic imaging tests.

 - Always ask your doctor whether Medicare covers the cost of your diagnostic test.